 This can be very dangerous, and it is the primary reason that you should be careful in deciding whether to boil your water.
 For example, a person whose water contains E. coli and low levels of nitrate may temporarily boil their water to kill the E. coli, but in doing so they will increase the nitrate concentration, perhaps to harmful levels.

-And as mentioned above: boiling won't even remove the most common contaminant in city water; disinfection byproducts.
-Learn more about city water quality in this study.
+And as mentioned above: boiling won't even remove the most common contaminant in city water—disinfection byproducts.

 When Should I Boil My Water?

 You should boil your water only during a “boil water” order issued by the government, or during emergencies when you do not have access to disinfected water (ideally with an added filtration step, as described by the CDC).